T-Mobile Home Internet in Colorado at a Glance

 | T-Mobile Away Internet | $40.00/mo | 33 Mbps | 6 Mbps | Unlimited | None |

 All T-Mobile Home Internet plans in Colorado include truly unlimited data with no throttling or overage charges.
 Speeds shown are typical download and upload speeds and may vary based on your location, network congestion, and signal strength at your address.
-Plans range from the budget-friendly Home Internet Lite at $40/mo for basic browsing to the premium All-In and Home Internet Plus tiers at $55/mo for households needing faster speeds for streaming and video calls.
+Plans range from the budget-friendly Home Internet Lite at $40/mo for basic browsing to the premium All-In.
+Home Internet Plus tiers at $55/mo for households needing faster speeds for streaming and video calls.

 Plan details and pricing sourced from FCC Broadband Labels as of February 2026.
 Actual speeds and availability may vary by location within Colorado.